OpsHubProduct/OIM-Documentation/docs/integrate/integration-configuration.md

 > **Note** : **If integration gets deleted and created with the same configuration, the older criteria data synced by deleted integration will not remain in sync.**

-# Rule Based Routing
+# Rule-Based Routing

 **Overview**

-In many real-world integrations, a single entity type in the source system may need to synchronize with different entity types in the target system based on the value of a specific field — such as Request Type, Category, or Type.
+* In many real-world integrations, a single entity type in the source system may need to synchronize with different entity types in the target system based on the value of a specific field — such as Request Type, Category, or Type.

-Even though the source entity type remains the same, its business meaning changes when that field’s value changes.
+* Even though the source entity type remains the same, its business meaning changes when that field’s value changes.
 In such cases, the target entity type should update automatically without creating duplicates, ensuring both systems stay consistent.

 This need typically arises when: